shekharbiswas/CFD_Simulation/scripts/README.md

 In addition to the basic classic vs. CFD comparison, several advanced simulations are implemented to deepen the analysis:

+Performance and risk analysis
+1) Performance hypothesis: The use of CFDs leads to a higher average portfolio return compared to a traditional portfolio without CFDs.

+Performance and risk analysis
+2) Risk hypothesis: The use of CFDs increases the volatility of the portfolio compared to a traditional portfolio.

+Performance and risk analysis
+3) Risk-adjusted return hypothesis: The risk-adjusted return (Sharpe ratio) is higher for CFD portfolios than for traditional portfolios.

+Performance and risk analysis
+4) Diversification hypothesis: The addition of CFDs leads to better risk diversification and reduces the overall risk of the portfolio despite the leverage effect.

+Behavior in times of crisis
+5) Crisis behavior hypothesis: Portfolios with CFDs react more strongly in times of crisis than traditional portfolios.

 | Script Name | Purpose | Description |
 |:---|:---|:---|
 | **01_classic_vs_cfd.ipynb** | Baseline Simulation | Compares traditional and CFD-enhanced portfolios under normal conditions.
 Tests basic return and risk differences. |